Presidential Watches: Watches Worn By US Presidents

 Obama’s watches of choice during his presidency were the Jorg Gray chronograph (a watch that currently sells for $295 to $395 new), a TAG Heuer Series 1500 Two-Tone Diver watch (a quartz movement watch that sells for around $400 to $650 on the secondary market), and his New Balance N7 (a heart rate monitor/watch that currently sells for about $100 new), which he wore mostly during sporting activities.
 Obama was also gifted a Vulcain timepiece by the brand itself.

 10. Donald Trump

-Whether your watch tastes mimic that of John F. Kennedy or whether you have always opted for more modest choices such as Obama’s timepieces, if you are looking to sell or upgrade your watch, WP Diamonds allows you to sell quickly and easily for the best price.
+Whether your watch tastes mimic the presidential watches of John F. Kennedy or whether you have always opted for more modest choices such as Obama’s timepieces, if you are looking to sell or upgrade your watch, WP Diamonds allows you to sell quickly and easily for the best price.
 In order to receive your offer, simply fill in the online form today.